Sweden–United Kingdom relations: Radio and television

 Although it is not immediately apparent, Swedish broadcasting is heavily influenced by the UK.
 The public broadcaster Sveriges Radio (SR) started in 1932, copying the British model of the time of a commercial-free national public broadcaster the British Broadcasting Corporation, which was founded in 1926 and funded by an annual user licence.
 Although specifics have changed greatly over time, the basic set-up remains the same of a commercial-free national public broadcaster of SR, Sveriges Television (SVT) and Sveriges Utbildningsradio (UR) paid for by a per household television licence fee.
-The UK and Sweden have worked together in the ETSI, the EBU and the European Union in developing the standards of broadcasting in both countries including the DAB, DVB and IPTV.
+The UK and Sweden have worked together in the ETSI, the EBU and the European Union in developing the standards of broadcasting, including the DAB, DVB and IPTV.

 The UK was also influential in satellite broadcasting, which helped to establish commercial television in Sweden.
 The first commercial broadcasting channels such as the Super Channel, the Children's Channel and Sky Television were free-to-air and unencrypted in both countries and established alternatives to the national broadcaster, SVT.
 When British Satellite Broadcasting and Sky Television merged to form BSkyB, BSB's old satellite family Marcopolo were sold off to Nordic Satellite AB, which turned leased space from the renamed Thor 1 satellite to help create TV3, Sweden's first commercial broadcaster.
 Due to legal restrictions in advertising, TV3 was initially "broadcast" from its London headquarters, and even today all of the channels of TV3's parent company Viasat are broadcast from the UK despite a considerable relaxation since then of the rules on commercial broadcasting.
 This leads to an unusual situation where advertising on the service is regulated by the Advertising Standards Authority of the UK and not the domestic regulator, Reklamombudsmannen.
 TV3's broadcasting from London is also noted, as it helped start the career of British-based Swede Ulrika Jonsson as one of her first jobs in television was a weather forecaster for the channel.

-The UK and Sweden are both active in the field of international broadcasting.
+The UK and Sweden are active in the field of international broadcasting.
 In radio, the English language service of the BBC World Service is available in Sweden by satellite on the Hotbird 13B.
 The BBC's own Swedish-language service was shut down in March 1961.
 The weekday English-language programming of Radio Sweden is made by SR International on Eutelsat 9A, and was formerly syndicated on WRN, which is available on Sky and WRN's website.
 The programme itself is run by a mixture of Swedes and Britons including Richard Orange and Loukas Christodoulou.
 All the services are available to be streamed on the respective websites of the BBC and SR, and available on podcast libraries such as iTunes.